 In Residence Life we understand that sometimes roommates do not get along the way that they may have hoped.
-In the event of a situation such as this, Residence Life meets with the the residents to either repair their relationship with their roommate, or begin the room change process.
+In the event of a situation such as this, Residence Life meets with the residents to either work out the relationship with their roommate, or begin the room change process.

 - First, the roommates need to talk amongst themselves to see if they can figure out a way to work around any issues they have and try to reach a compromise.
 Residence Life asks each resident to be respectful and responsible while living in the residence halls, and discussing problems with each other is a great way to take responsibility for their living environment.
 If this step does not lead to success...

 - Roommates will need to meet with their RA to discuss the issues/concerns between them.
 The RA will revisit the Roommate Agreement with them to see if any changes need to be made to better suit the needs of the roommates.
 If for some reason, agreements can not be reached between the roommates and the issues/concerns are still present...

 - Roommates will meet with their RD to revisit the issues if a compromise has not been met after meeting with the RA.
 At this point, the RD might assign the roommates something to work on to help their living situation, of if he/she deems necessary, suggest that a room change is the next step.
 If the RD decides that a room change is best...

 - The resident interested in changing rooms will submit a Room Change Request form to the RD for approval.
 The signature of the roommate they are leaving behind is required on the form.
 If the resident is asking for a specific room/suite, the signatures from every person in the requested room/suite is required.
 If no specific room is requested, the Resident Director can assign the space.
 Once the request is received by the resident's hall office...